Our research community

 Deakin adheres to the principals guiding research integrity across Australia: the Australian Code for the Responsible Conduct of Research.

 Read information relating to animal ethics approval for the use of animals in research and teaching.

 Biosafety and biosecurity

-Read information regarding biosafety and biosecurity at Deakin.
+Read information regarding the responsible handling of biological and imported materials at Deakin.